-Please review the attached schedule of deadlines to send requests for California Transportation Commission (CTC) allocation at the June 29-30, 2022
+Please review the attached schedule of deadlines to send requests for California Transportation Commission (CTC) allocation at the May 18-19, 2022 CTC meeting.

-CTC meeting.
 Caltrans District 11 must receive all documents at least two months prior to the preferred CTC meeting date.
-Friday, April 29, 2022 is the deadline for the June 29-30, 2022 CTC meeting.
-Any CTC action required before the State Fiscal Year ends must be presented for vote at this meeting (e.g., time extension requests).
+Friday, March 18, 2022 is the deadline for the May 18-19, 2022 CTC meeting.